“It ain’t what you don’t know that gets you into trouble. It’s what you know for sure that just ain’t so.”

 Innovation projects come in all shapes and sizes, from incremental product renewal to bold exploration of blue oceans.
 But whether extension or transformation, every project begins with a set of assumptions — things we believe to be true.
 Some are more important than others, and a few are critical: in order for the project to succeed, they must be true, but if false, the project will fail.
 These initial critical assumptions can have a profound effect on the project’s course over time, and leading innovators have discovered that simply identifying them and dealing with them effectively can have an astonishing effect on improving the success rate and impact of early-stage innovation.

 Conventional wisdom about risk management and program evaluation for early-stage innovation demands exhaustive due diligence, often in the form of lengthy checklists, to account for all possible commercial, technical, and other factors.
 Key elements of the assumption-identification process often takes only a few days – yet can have an outsize impact on results.
-For example, here is an illustration of the experience of a global innovator who used a similar process called Discovery-Driven Planning, developed by Rita McGrath of Columbia University, for several dozen recent project initiations:
+The chart below illustrates the impact of a similar process, called Discovery-Driven Planning, on the resources allocated to several dozen recent project initiations:

 Projects that utilized the Discovery-Driven Planning approach to surface key assumptions were generally on track after a year.
 Virtually all of the projects that didn’t use this approach experienced sharp resource spikes as people and dollars were added to address fundamental issues.
 In fact, the impact of this simple idea was so profound that the company has institutionalized this process as a core element of every project initiation.